rust-lang/leadership-council/policies/membership/auto-alumni.md

 ## Identification

-Once a year, the Council will ensure communication is sent out ot every non-alumni person in rust-lang/team.
+Once a year, the Council will ensure communication is sent out to every non-alumni person in rust-lang/team.
 This may be for some other event (e.g., all-hands) or if necessary dedicated to this purpose.
 This communication will, in addition to any other questions, inform respondents what teams they are